The Mindset Of An Entrepreneur

 By Irene Ng, Partner, Chooi Law LLP

 Like many of you, I’ve met and worked with a number of successful entrepreneurs and business leaders.
 In my interactions with them, I have noticed a few key traits that many of them do have.
+These traits have given me insights into the mindset of an entrepreneur.
 Here are my observations.

 #1: Passionate about an idea and a vision